jondalnas/Word-Cross-Square/README.md

  Then get a dictionary file (You can get many of them from [here](https://github.com/titoBouzout/Dictionaries)) and place it in the dic/ folder.

- Run the program, specifying how long the word should be and which character to match
+ Run the program, specifying what dictionary to use, how long the word should be and which character to match

- <pre>./a.out WORD_LENGTH MATCH_LOCATION</pre>
+ <pre>./a.out DICTIONARY_LOCATION WORD_LENGTH MATCH_LOCATION</pre>

  ## TODO List
- - [ ] Add support for other dictionaries
+ - [x] Add support for other dictionaries
  - [ ] Add stdin loading of dictionaries
- - [ ] Add more descriptive helt screen
+ - [ ] Add more descriptive help screen
  - [ ] Add specific word searching